Grata Endah Werdaningtyas

-Grata Endah Werdaningtyas (born 3 July 1973) is an Indonesian diplomat who is currently serving as Indonesia's ambassador to Laos since 26 June 2023.
-He previously served as director for international security and disarmament from 2017 to 2020 and as deputy representative to the United Nations in Geneva from 2020 to 2023.
+Grata Endah Werdaningtyas (born 3 July 1973) is an Indonesian diplomat who is currently serving as director general of America and Europe since 2025.
+She previously served as director for international security and disarmament from 2017 to 2020, deputy representative to the United Nations in Geneva from 2020 to 2023, and ambassador to Laos from 2023 to 2026.

 Early life and education

-Born on 3 July 1973, Grata completed his higher education at the Parahyangan Catholic University, majoring in international relations.
+Born on 3 July 1973, Grata completed her higher education at the Parahyangan Catholic University, majoring in international relations.
 She completed her master's studies on the same major at the University of Indonesia with a thesis on the United Kingdom's refusal to join the Eurozone.

 Career

 Grata's diplomatic stint began in October 1997.
-She served at the embassy in London as third secretary and at the permanent mission to the United Nations in New York as first secretary, where she began her work in human rights issues.
+She began her career at the foreign ministry's directorate for multilateral economic cooperation in 1999, before being posted two years later at the embassy in London with the rank of third secretary.
+During her tenure, Grata handled media and socio-cultural affairs as well as a protocol and consular officer.
+He handled matters relating to the protection of Indonesian citizens in United Kingdom and Ireland, countries under the jurisdiction of the embassy.

+Grata returned to Indonesia in 2004 as the chief of Asia Pacific and Africa division of the foreign minister's office.
+She was responsible in providing briefs on the region to Hassan Wirajuda, the foreign minister at that time.
+By 2008, she was further promoted as a first secretary, with posting at the permanent mission to the United Nations in New York.
+She negotiated on behalf of Indonesia pertraining issues on promotion and protection of the rights of women, children, migrant workers,minorities and other vulnerable groups.
 Around this period, in 2011 she was elected as vice president of the UNICEF executive board, representing the Asia group.

-Grata returned to the foreign ministry after her tenure in the permanent mission and was appointed as deputy director (chief of subdirectorate) for rights of vulnerable group in the foreign ministry's directorate for human rights and humanitarian affairs, where she was responsible for matters relating to women, children, and other disenfranchised groups.
+Grata returned to the foreign ministry after her tenure in the permanent mission and was appointed as deputy director (chief of subdirectorate) for rights of vulnerable group in the foreign ministry's directorate for human rights and humanitarian affairs in 2013.
+She was responsible for matters relating to women, children, and other disenfranchised groups.
 In her capacity, her subdirectorate regularly collaborates with international organizations such as the UN, OIC, ASEAN and led the contribution of the foreign ministry in major initiatives on human rights and humanitarian affairs, including efforts to end sexual violence in conflict.